Student Member to FamMedPAC Board of Directors

 Required elements of the application include:

-- Letter of chapter support
+- Letter of support from faculty at your medical school

-- Participation form (signed by dean of medical school)
+- Participation form signed by dean of medical school

 - Photo